 5. Personal data abroad

-We may transfer personal data to all states and territories on Earth as well as elsewhere in the universe, provided the law there is in accordance with assessment of the Federal Data Protection and Information Commissioner (FDPIC) or according to the decision of the Swiss Federal Council an adequate data protection as well as - if and as far as the General Data Protection Regulation (GDPR) is applicable - according to decision of the European Commission ensures adequate data protection.
+We may export Personal Data to all countries and territories on earth as well as elsewhere in the universe, provided that the local law, as decided by the Swiss Federal Council, ensures adequate data protection as well as - if and to the extent that the General Data Protection Regulation (GDPR) is applicable - according to decision of the European Commission ensures adequate data protection.

-We may transfer personal data to countries whose law does not ensure adequate data protection, provided that data protection is ensured for other reasons, in particular on the basis of standard data protection clauses or with other appropriate safeguards.
-By way of exception, we may export personal data to countries without adequate or appropriate data protection if the specific requirements under data protection law are met, for example the express consent of the data subjects or a direct connection with the conclusion or performance of a contract.
-We will be happy to provide data subjects with information about any guarantees or provide a copy of any guarantees upon request.
+We may transfer personal data to countries whose law does not ensure adequate data protection, provided that data protection is ensured for other reasons, in particular on the basis of standarddata protection clauses or with other appropriate safeguards.
+By way of exception, we may export personal data to countries without adequate or appropriate data protection if the specific requirements under data protection law are met, such as the express consent of the data subjects or a direct connection with the conclusion or performance of a contract.
+We will be happy to provide data subjects with information about any guarantees on request or provide a copy of any guarantees.

 6. Rights of data subjects